phasorpy/phasorpy/docs/api/index.rst

 API reference
 =============

-This documents the application programming and command line interfaces of the PhasorPy library version |version|.
+This documents the application programming and command-line interfaces of the PhasorPy library version |version|.

 .. note::
     The PhasorPy library is still under construction.
 Backwards-incompatible